dyndle/dyndle-web/docusaurus/docs/203-CM installation.md

 **Explanation of the arguments:**

-&dash;&dash;dyndle-folder : the TCM URI of the folder where you want to install Dyndle's building blocks.
+&dash;&dash;dyndle-folder: the TCM URI of the folder where you want to install Dyndle's building blocks.
 We recommend that you pick a folder somewhere high up in the BluePrint hierarchy, like your 'System Parent', 'Template Master', or something similar.
 This should be an empty folder.

-&dash;&dash;dyndle-sg : the TCM URI of the structure group where you want to put the Dyndle system pages.
+&dash;&dash;dyndle-sg: the TCM URI of the structure group where you want to put the Dyndle system pages.
 We would recommend to create a System structure group (directory name 'system') within the root structure group of your website master.
 You can also choose an structure group with pages in it.

-&dash;&dash;environment : this is the name of the environment you created before.
+&dash;&dash;environment: this is the name of the environment you created before.

 ## Multiple environments